We all sleep differently, and sometimes, the way we sleep can be uncomfortable.

 It may take a few days to break in the way you want, but after that point, it’s smooth sailing every single night when you go to sleep.

-These pillows are firm.
+These are firm and best pillows for stomach sleepers.
 They’re not going to de-fluff after a month of use, which is exactly what you need in stomach sleeper pillows.
 Thanks to the bamboo pillowcase covers, everything feels cool to the touch and ventilates well, so you aren’t going to sleep hot.

 These cases are also easy to wash, and extremely durable, so even if you have an old washing machine with an agitator (not a GE model), your cases won’t get shredded in the wash.

-Speaking of shredded, that’s the type of memory foam that you’re dealing with here.
+Speaking of shredded memory foam pillow, that’s the type of pillow that you’re dealing with here.

-Shredded memory foam gives you more support by offering better pressure point relief.
-It targets those problems areas that could otherwise be forgotten, and supports you through the night.
+Shredded memory foam pillow gives you more support by offering better pressure point relief.
+It targets those problems areas that could otherwise be forgotten especially by stomach sleepers, and supports stomach sleepers through the night.

-With that shredded memory foam, you also get gel infusion to help keep you cool while you sleep, and allow for better contouring.
+With that, you also get gel infusion to help keep you cool while you sleep, and allow for better contouring.

 Weight: 10 lbs (5 lbs each pillow)